 Eureka County Population Growth and Decline

-Eureka County population was estimated to be 2,024 persons in 2013 (Table 2-1).
-This is an increase of 564 persons, or 38.6 percent, since 2006.
-However, the largest increase in population occurred during 2010 with the release of the official Census population which was substantially higher than the Nevada State Demographer’s annual estimates.
+Eureka County population was estimated to be 1,932 persons in 2017 (Table 2-1) slightly lower than the peak in 2013.
+This decline is primarily due to a reduction of activity at the Ruby Hill mine.
+The largest increase in population occurred during 2010 with the release of the official Census population which was substantially higher than the Nevada State Demographer’s annual estimates.
 The County's average annual population growth over the years 2000-2010 was 2.1 percent.
-Since 1990 the County population has increased 477 persons.
+Since 1990 the County population has increased 385 persons.
 Over the last 23 years, the population for Eureka County has fluctuated primarily due to activity in the mining industry.
-Population fell sharply in 1994, increased to a high of an estimated 1,895 persons in 1998, and declined again reaching a low of 1,384 persons in 2003, before climbing again through 2012 and 2013 (Figure 2-1).
+Population fell sharply in 1994, increased to a high of an estimated 1,895 persons in 1998, and declined reaching a low of 1,384 persons in 2003, before climbing again through 2012 and 2013 (Figure 2-1) and leveling off.

 Other Population Statistics for Eureka County

 The graphs on the previous and following pages show other characteristics of the population of Eureka County as reported in U.S. Census and subsequent population estimates by the Nevada State Demographer.